Airline regulator goes hush-hush – Does it want opinions or not?

 Passenger refund shame

-There has been widespread condemnation of airlines not providing refunds for flight cancellations during the pandemic and equal criticism of the CAA for not doing enough to hold airlines to account.
+There has been widespread condemnation of airlines not providing refunds for flight cancellations during the pandemic.
+There has been equal criticism of the CAA for not doing enough to hold airlines to account too.
 A new chairman, Stephen Hillier, started on 1 August 2020 and appears so far to have done nothing to improve the situation.

 Whom did the CAA consult?